heisenlord/PingApply/README.md

 5. Enable "Developer mode" in the top right corner.

 6. Click "Load unpacked" and select the cloned PingApply folder.
+7. You are now happy to use on cdc portal.

 ### Usage